jordaniza/guides-biconomy/Snippets.md

 # Some Snippets I used working with Biconomy

+### Particle Chain names

+Ethers and particle will connect to homestead by default.
+To connect to other chains, you need to pass the chainId and chainName to the particle provider.

+The next folder gives an example of passing both, but you could equally use a lookup table defined in [`particleChainNames`](./snippets/particle/particleChainNames.ts)

 ### React Context hook

 Inspired by Web3React, this component defines a reusable context hook that caches app-wide variables in a useCallback hook.